Procurement and tendering

 Award advantage

-The Noorderzijlvest Water Authority uses the ladder for tenders for works above €150,000.
-In addition, the water authority also investigates as standard for tenders for supplies and services above €50,000 whether the CO2 performance ladder is a suitable award criterion.
+The Noorderzijlvest Water Authority uses the ladder for tenders for works that exceed €150,000.
+In addition, the water authority investigates whether the CO2 performance ladder is a suitable award criterion for tenders for goods and services that exceed €50,000.

 The water authorities have drawn up a market vision.
 We did this in close collaboration with companies active in hydraulic engineering and water technology, such as contractors, suppliers, and engineering firms.
-This market vision is set out in the brochure "The water authority market of the future - Building blocks for innovation."
+This market vision is set out in the brochure "The water-authority market of the future - Building blocks for innovation."